ricklyon/texenv/README.md

 ```bash
 texenv init
 ```
-This installs a bare-bones version of LaTeX in `.venv/tex` and modifies the environment activation scripts so this TeX installation is used instead of the base installation.
-The console needs to be closed and re-opened for the changes to take effect.
+This installs a bare-bones version of LaTeX in `.venv/tex`.

 ## Usage